Magic smoke: Usage

 This has led to phrases (and variants of) "You let the smoke out!", "The magic smoke is escaping." or "I think you set your power supply too high; there is magic smoke coming from that resistor!" as euphemisms for the destruction of a component by overheating.

-When a device is powered on for the first time, it is often called a "smoke test".
+When a device is powered on for the first time it is sometimes called a "smoke test", as any purely electrical defects would be revealed.

 Red Hat Linux 6.1 included the following text in the hardware compatibility guide: